-If you’re running iPadOS 14.8 your download should, again, be around 3GB.
-If you’re running an older version of iPadOS, your download will likely be bigger.
+If you’re running iPadOS 15.5, your download should be several hundred megabytes.
+If you’re running an older version of iPadOS, the download could be bigger.

-If you’re connected to a speedy Wi-Fi network, the iPadOS 15 download could finish up in 10 minutes.
-If your connection is slower, it could take 15 minutes or longer.
+If you’re connected to a speedy Wi-Fi network, the iPadOS 15.6 download could finish up in 10 minutes or less.
+If your connection is slower, it will obviously take longer.

-Once your iPad is done pulling iPadOS 15 from Apple’s servers, the installation process will begin.
-This will almost certainly take longer than the download.
+Once your iPad is done pulling iPadOS 15.6 from Apple’s servers, the installation process will begin.
+This may take longer than the download.

-The iPadOS 15 installation could take around 10 minutes or so to complete.
-It took around 10 minutes to install on an older iPad Pro.
+The iPadOS 15.6 installation could take around 10 minutes or so to complete.
+It took about eight minutes to install it on an older iPad Pro model.

 Note that your iPad might reboot itself a few times during the installation process.
 This is perfectly normal and isn’t a cause for concern.